 In 1951 McMinn County High suffered a fire that destroyed the wing opposite Madison Avenue.
 Classes were held at nearby Keith Memorial Methodist Church and at the National Guard Armory.
 Another minor fire in a part of the building over the school library delayed the opening of the school year to August of 1952.

 Throughout the life of this brick structure, many additions were made to accommodate more and more students.
 These additions included a new library, cafeteria, band room, and gymnasium.
 By the year 1969, as the student body continued to increase and the building showed signs of aging, plans for a new school were made.
 In 1980, construction was completed on the current building.

 J. Will Foster, R.E.
 Childers, Don Weir, Ralph Nunley, Jim Parris, John Forgety, Oran Creasman, J.C.
-Burris, Johnny Grubb, John W. Burroughs, and our current Principal David McDonald.
+Burris, Johnny Grubb, John W. Burroughs, David McDonald, and our current Principal Joe Young.